HYPERBARIC OXYGEN HARD CHAMBERS

 I had a few sessions in 1977 in San Francisco.
 The theme for me then was preventive.
+One of my faculty members was the head of a hyperbaric chamber facility near Charlotte, NC.

 It has been a useful adjunct in the treatment of gas gangrene, osteomyelitis, radiation damage, severe carbon monoxide poisoning, lyme disease, certain forms of brain damage, anaerobic infections, and immune compromising conditions.